Print

 1. Combine the vinegar & water in a small saucepan and bring to a simmer, add the salt & sugar and stir to dissolve.
 Remove from heat.
 This takes about 5 minutes total.

-2. While the brine comes to a simmer, thinly slice a small red onion (or 1/2 a large one) and jalapeno.
+2. While the brine comes to a simmer, thinly slice a small red onion (or 1/2 a large one).
 Slice enough to loosely fill your container.
 Save any leftover onion, covered, in the refrigerator for a soup or another recipe later in the week.

 3. If using, add about 1 teaspoon total pickling spice to the bottom of your half-pint jar.
-Or simply add 5-10 whole black peppercorns.
-Add the sliced red onions (and jalapenos if using).
+Or simply add 5-7 whole black peppercorns.
+Add the sliced red onions.
 Don’t pack them tightly but feel free to fill up the jar, leaving 1/2 inch at the top.
-Pour the hot brine into the heat-safe glass container to fill.
-Cover with a lid* and let sit at room temperature for an hour.
-Store in the refrigerator once it comes to room temp for up to two weeks. (*Use a lid that fits, but no need to screw it on super tight.
-The lid prevents spilling, but you don’t want any pressure to build from the hot liquid cooling.)
+Pour the hot brine into onions, leaving 1/4 inch at the top.
+Cover loosely with lid* and let sit at room temperature for an hour.
+Store in the refrigerator once it comes to room temp for up to two weeks.

 4. The onions will be “quick-pickled” in about 30 minutes, and get better the longer they sit.